 Very fine wet and dry sandpaper can be used for the finishing stages up to 1,000 grit after the filler is applied and after the final coats of paint.
 Rushing this process in a worst-case scenario will involve starting all over, especially if you spot scuff marks after the wheel has been painted.

 How Do You Fix Curbed Alloys?

 A curbed alloy wheel can display deep scrapes or scratches.
-For the deepest scrapes, apply alloy wheel filler, then use 220 grit sandpaper for a smooth finish.
+For the deepest scrapes, apply an alloy wheel filler, then use 220-grit sandpaper for a smooth finish.
 Use progressively finer sandpaper for the smoothest finish.

 Once the filler has seamlessly blended into the rest of the wheel, the primer, colour and clear coats can be applied following the steps above.
 Each step, including the painting process, will take lots of patience for a quality DIY alloy wheel refurbishment.
 If you rush any of the steps, you may have to go back and redo the whole process, filling and sanding unsightly areas.

 How Many Cans Does It Take to Spray Alloys?

 Budget using one can of spray per wheel.
 This will depend on how many coats of paint you wish to apply for the primer, colour coat and clear coats.
 One can of spray is easily used when applying four coats through each stage.